United Kingdom–Uruguay relations: World War II and the Battle of the River Plate

+As a result of wartime trade, the United Kingdom accumulated a substantial debt to Uruguay, amounting to approximately £17.5 million.
+In 1947, both countries negotiated the Anglo-Uruguayan Payments Agreement, which brought to an end the privileged economic relationship that had existed since the late 19th century.
+Unable to settle the debt in cash, the British Treasury agreed to transfer part of the funds to a freely available account for the Uruguayan state, while the remaining balance was cleared through the transfer of ownership of British-owned public utility companies, including those operating railways, water supply, and tramway services.

 In 2022, UK Prime Minister Boris Johnson invited Uruguayan President Luis Lacalle Pou to talks at Downing Street.
 The two met on May 23 and discussed deepening trade ties and removing trade barriers, as well as Russia's illegal invasion of Ukraine.
 They also discussed security ties.